-Code of Conduct, which sets out the standards of business conduct required of all employees (including directors and senior management) and contractors of the company.
+• Code of Conduct, which sets out the standards of business conduct required of all employees (including directors and senior management) and contractors of the company.
 A Speak Up line enables employees to report (on an anonymous and confidential basis) breaches of the Code of Conduct.
-Our Speak Up Line is available to all DuluxGroup employees around the world and can be reached any time, day or night.
+The Speak Up Line is available to all DuluxGroup employees around the world and can be reached any time, day or night.
 If a report is made, it is escalated as appropriate for investigation and action.
-We prohibit retaliatory action against any employee, officer or director who reports a possible violation.
+DuluxGroup prohibits retaliatory action against any employee, officer or director who reports a possible violation.
 A management committee monitors and reviews the effectiveness of the Speak Up line on a periodic basis.
-A report is also prepared for review by the Remuneration and Human Resources Committee on a regular basis.

 - Share Trading Policy, which reinforces the requirements of the Corporations Act 2001 in relation to the prohibition against insider trading.
 Outside of the trading windows set out in the Policy and as determined by the Board from time to time, directors and senior executives must obtain consent to trade in DuluxGroup shares.
 The policy also provides that, among other things, employees are not permitted to: (a) enter into or otherwise deal in securities via a margin loan arrangement; or (b) create a derivative or other transaction that limits the economic risk, in relation to securities which are unvested, held 'at risk' or held subject to restrictions under a DuluxGroup employee share plan. - Continuous Disclosure, which establishes detailed procedures for identifying and disclosing material and price sensitive information in accordance with the Corporations Act 2001 and the ASX Listing Rules.
-A program is in place whereby senior executives are provided training to ensure appropriate awareness of how the continuous disclosure obligations apply to DuluxGroup, including consideration of materiality guidelines relevant to the company.
-In addition, specific and targeted training is provided on a case by case basis as the need arises.
+This policy was refreshed in the 2018 financial year and the Board undertook specific training from external subject matter experts.
+A program is in place whereby senior executives are also provided training so they are aware of how the continuous disclosure obligations apply to DuluxGroup.

-Additional information about our Code of Conduct and policy framework (including full details of these and other relevant policies) can be found in the corporate governance section of our website at www.duluxgroup.com.au.
+Additional information about our Code of Conduct and policy framework (including full details of these and other relevant policies) can be found in the corporate governance policies section of our website at www.duluxgroup.com.au.